- home health agencies

 - Apply to TWU at ApplyTexas.org at least 6 weeks prior to the College of Nursing application deadlines below.
-Submit all transcripts from prior schools to: Student Records, P.O.
+Submit all transcripts from prior schools to: Office of Admissions Processing, P.O.
 Box 425649, Denton, TX 76204.

 - After you are admitted to the university, complete the College of Nursing Application for Admission to Upper Division.
 The form is found in the Pioneer Portal under the My Tools section.

 - Submit scores for the TEAS V Entrance Exam (The HESI A2 Exam is no longer accepted as of April 2010).

 All materials must be received by the nursing application deadline, regardless of order received.
 All correspondence regarding your College of Nursing application will be through your TWU email address, with the exception of letters of acceptance or regret.

 - Application deadline for Spring semester: September 1

 - Application deadline for Fall semester: February 1

 Additional Program Information

 - Sample Degree Plan for Bachelor's Program [pdf]